sonujose/angular-webpack-express/README.md

 **(Webpack, ES2015, Express, Sass, Babel)**

 It is a full stack project for AngularJS web application which objects is:
-- Organize all assets with webpack;
+- Webpack build and bundle all the assests.
 - Provide easy to use extensibility with npm managers;
-- Create mockup server for your application;
+- Mockup server for your application;
+- Supports ES2015 using Babel
 - Give the basic folders and modules structure of angular application;

+## Future Updates (Working on it)
+- Integrate MongoDB

 ## Installation